Living away from home

 Living away from home is a big change for many students and signing a year's contract for accommodation is a big responsibility.
 It is important that you consider all of your options and be aware of the implications should things go wrong.

-Ulster University Residential Services maintains accommodation on the Coleraine, Jordanstown and Magee campuses and they have lots of information on what is available and how to apply on their website.
+Ulster University maintains accommodation across all four campuses and they have lots of information on what is available and how to apply on their website.

 It is important that you read the 'Need to Know' section, which provides guidance 'Dos & Don'ts' on settling in, health and safety, the code of conduct and the complaints procedure.